7 Reasons Why USA Customer Service Is Terrible…And How To Fix It

 Most call center organizations that I have seen do not do a very good job of preparing their supervision for the job at hand.
 Many call center managers assume that because an associate did a great job on the phones they will be a good supervisor.
 Big mistake.

 We have found that having a solid management trainee program not only trains your future managers on their job but also shows career progression to all employees which limits turnover.
 For information on starting your own Call Center Management Training Program click here.

 USA Customer service is as much an art as it is a science.
 There are many great companies doing a great job with this.
-Unfortunately there are also too many companies that do not understand the impact of what poor service has on the company.
-We hope this help some of you out there to raise the level of service in your organization
+Unfortunately, there are also too many companies that do not understand the impact of what poor service has on the company.
+We hope this helps some of you out there to raise the level of service in your organization

 At Expivia we help organizations that have some of these issues.
 Take a second to check us out at www.expiviausa.com